-PED-055
+PED-055 - Aerobics with Music

-A course which teaches high and low impact rythmic exercises routines done to music designed to attain improvements in cardiovascular fitness, core strength supplemental exercise materials will be empasized.
+A course which teaches high and low impact rythmic exercises routines done to music designed to attain improvements in cardiovascular fitness, core strength and flexibility.
+Safe exercise parameters, tracking fitness levels and utilization of supplemental exercise materials will be emphasized.
 Fundamental exercise physiology, nutrition and wellness concepts related to cardiovascular exercise and individual variations due to age, gender, and/or genetics will be taught.